BatoolMM/R-markdown/_episodes/03-markdown-intro-headings-lists.md

 <br>

-Remember: You can use `+` or `-` too.
-You can also add sub-levels, to create sub-lists by indenting the next list item evenly by two or four spaces:
+You can also add sub-levels, to create sub-lists by indenting the next list item evenly by two or four spaces (Remember: You can use `+` or `-` too):
 ```
 * A bullet point
   * Sub-level one